 On the other hand, although they bleed through, they are not very streaky.
 I do find that you need to work quickly to prevent streaking and smudging because these markers dry up quickly.
 If you don’t blend soon, you will be left with permanent marks.

 I am satisfied with the pigmentation and vividness of the colors.
 They are very bright and they stay bright long after the ink has dried up.
 The ink doesn’t have a tendency to fade over time.
 It includes a colorless blender which will help you work faster in blending your colors.

 The size of these markers is just right.
-They are some of the best sketch markers out there because they are easy to use for sketching.
+They are some of the most favorite sketch markers out there because they are easy to use for sketching.
 They are ergonomic and not at all clunky like many marker designs.
 I can hold them for a long time and not feel tired.
 The barrel also has a square shape, so there are more edges for you to hold.
 I personally prefer markers that are not rounded because they don’t roll off the table easily.
 I just don’t like how easy the number and letters on the barrel fade.

 It doesn’t have a brush tip though.
 These markers only feature a chisel and a fine tip.
 It should be good for beginners but for intermediate to advanced artists looking for a brush tip to create a watercolor effect, you might be disappointed.

 These markers will arrive in a black zipper carrying case.
 I like how the case holds its shape.
 It’s annoying when some carrying cases turn limp when it’s not full.
 It’s quite easy to bring with you anywhere.

 When it comes to the right art markers for professionals that will not cost you a lot of money, you should check out these ones.
 It’s not surprising why many people compare these to more expensive markers like Copic or even Prismacolor because the quality is really comparable.